When Is the Best Time

 - Southern Resident Orcas can be found from Central Vancouver Island to Puget Sound (Washington State).
 They are also fish eaters.

-- Transient Orcas live along the west coast of North America, from California to Alaska.
-They are mammal-eaters, specializing in marine mammals such as seals, sea lions, porpoises, dolphins, and sometimes calves or youngsters of grey whales and humpback whales.
-That's the reason that they are called "Killer Whale".
+- Transient Orcas or Killer Whales live along the west coast of North America, from California to Alaska.
+They are mammal-eaters specializing in marine mammals such as seals, sea lions, porpoises, dolphins, and sometimes calves or youngsters of grey whales and humpback whales.
+That's why they are called "Killer Whale" and "Biggs".

-- The fourth type is the Offshore Orca, which lives in the northeast Pacific and feeds primarily from schooling fish.
+- Offshore Orcas live in the northeast Pacific and feed primarily from schooling fish.

 Facts About Malcolm Island

-If you get hungry, don't miss the Burger Barn at the Marina; it opens seasonal from Thursday to Monday.
+If you get hungry, don't miss the Burger Barn at the Marina; it opens seasonally from Thursday to Monday.
 They offer fresh local seafood burgers with fries and homemade coleslaw.